github/docs/content/admin/monitoring-and-managing-your-instance/configuring-clustering/replacing-a-cluster-node.md

 After you replace a node, {% data variables.location.product_location %} does not automatically distribute jobs to the new node.
 You can force your instance to balance jobs across nodes.
 For more information, see "[AUTOTITLE](/admin/enterprise-management/configuring-clustering/rebalancing-cluster-workloads)."
 {% endif %}

-{% warning %}
+> [!WARNING]

-**Warning:** To avoid conflicts, do not reuse a hostname that was previously assigned to a node in the cluster.
+> To avoid conflicts, do not reuse a hostname that was previously assigned to a node in the cluster.

-{% endwarning %}

 ## Replacing a functional node